Arka-Bhowmik/oral_properties/README.md

 2. Source paper: Details will be modified upon publication.
 3. Data source: A. Bhowmik, J. Chatterjee, and S. Chakraborty, Measured temperature, blood perfusion, metabolic heat generation and thermal conductivity of healthy oral mucosa, OSCC and OSF, 2020 [Online]: https://github.com/Arka-Bhowmik/oral_properties

-Further information can be obtained from Dr. Arka Bhowmik (arkabhowmik@yahoo.co.uk) and/or Dr. Suman Chakraborty (suman@mech.iitkgp.ac.in).
+Further information can be obtained by writing to Dr. Arka Bhowmik (arkabhowmik@yahoo.co.uk).

 Details of files